-New technologies involving automation, artificial intelligence (AI), and blockchain, as well as advanced materials and manufacturing processes, can accelerate the deployment of renewables.
-The technologies range from those streamlining the production and operation of renewables (automation and advanced manufacturing) to those optimizing their use (AI in weather forecasting), improving the market for renewables (blockchain), and transforming the materials of solar panels and wind turbines (advanced materials).
+New technologies involving automation, artificial intelligence (AI) and blockchain, as well as advanced materials and manufacturing processes, can accelerate the deployment of renewables.
+The technologies range from those streamlining the production and operation of renewables (automation and advanced manufacturing) to those optimising their use (AI in weather forecasting), improving the market for renewables (blockchain) and transforming the materials of solar panels and wind turbines (advanced materials).
 These technologies support the previous two trends by helping to further decrease costs and facilitate integration.

-Automated processes collect troves of data that AI can help analyze for predictive and prescriptive purposes.
+Automated processes collect troves of data that AI can help analyse for predictive and prescriptive purposes.

-AI finetunes weather forecasting to optimize the use of renewable resources.
+AI finetunes weather forecasting to optimise the use of renewable resources.
 Weather forecasting is a key component in the integration of renewables because weather shapes the availability of wind and solar resources, as well as their consumption.
 On a cold windy day, both supply and demand for wind power might increase, whereas a windy night might see increased supply and unchanged demand.
-An AI system can process satellite images, weather station measurements, historical patterns, and data from wind turbine and solar panel sensors to forecast weather, compare the forecasts against reality, and adjust its model through machine learning to produce increasingly accurate forecasts.
+An AI system can process satellite images, weather station measurements, historical patterns and data from wind turbine and solar panel sensors to forecast weather, compare the forecasts against reality and adjust its model through machine learning to produce increasingly accurate forecasts.
 AI systems can process hundreds of terabytes of data and provide frequent forecasts at a highly granular level.
-National forecasting systems in the leading solar and wind markets have integrated AI and driven significantly improved accuracy and cost reductions for operators.43 For example, the AI-based Sipreolico, Spain’s national wind forecasting system, halved the number of errors in 24-hour forecasts in seven years of operation.
-Hyperlocal AI forecasting models can now be implemented in a week almost everywhere.44 In addition, IBM is currently working with the US National Center for Atmospheric Research to create the first global weather forecasting model, which will bring AI capability to underserved markets.45
+National forecasting systems in the leading solar and wind markets have integrated AI and driven significantly improved accuracy and cost reductions for operators.
+43 For example, the AI-based Sipreolico, Spain’s national wind forecasting system, halved the number of errors in 24-hour forecasts in seven years of operation.
+Hyperlocal AI forecasting models can now be implemented in a week almost everywhere.
+44 In addition, IBM is currently working with the US National Center for Atmospheric Research to create the first global weather forecasting model, which will bring AI capability to underserved markets.
+45

 Another technology that could benefit underserved markets is blockchain.